nion-software/nionswift/docs/user_interface.rst

     :width: 310
     :alt: Toolbar Button Functions

-Some tools on the toolbar have key shortcuts.
-For example, hitting the lowercase E key will select the pointer tool.
-You can see the shortcuts for the various tools by hovering the cursor over the button for a tool.
+Some tools on the Tool Bar have keyboard shortcuts.
+For example, pressing :kbd:`E` selects the pointer tool.

+To view tool shortcuts, hover over a tool button.

 .. _Recorder Dialog: